angelhumano/angelhumano/README.md

   “You can develop skills and experience, but it is hard to develop character.”

   “If I have seen further it is by standing on the shoulders of Giants.”
 Isaac Newton

+  “In the fixed mindset, everything is about the outcome.
+If you fail—or if you’re not the best—it’s all been wasted.
+The growth mindset allows people to value what they’re doing regardless of the outcome .
+They’re tackling problems, charting new courses, working on important issues.
+Maybe they haven’t found the cure for cancer, but the search was deeply meaningful.”
+Carol S. Dweck, Mindset: The New Psychology of Success

   Have a wonderful day :grin:
 </details>